-Differential gene expression analysis in ROSALIND is currently run with one of the two methods defined by NanoString and available in nSolver Advanced Analysis, the “Optimal” method.
-To maintain consistency with nSolver Advanced Analysis default settings that have been utilized for many years, we are converting the default in ROSALIND to the “Fast” method.
+Differential gene expression analysis in ROSALIND is currently run with one of the two methods defined by NanoString and available in nSolver Advanced Analysis (1.
+"Fast" method or 2.
+“Optimal” method).
+To maintain consistency with nSolver Advanced Analysis default settings that have been utilized for many years, we have converted the default in ROSALIND to the “Fast” method.

 The Optimal method for calculating differential expression was initially designed to manage special cases for low count data using an additional component in the model to estimate noise dispersion.
 After extensive use, Fast has been demonstrated to successfully analysis of wide array of datasets, including low count data, and has been adopted as the default and more widely used method.
 With this history of use, we have concluded that the estimation of noise dispersion in the optimal method is an unnecessary addition for analysis of low count data.

 For Gene Expression nCounter data, ROSALIND follows the nCounter® Advanced Analysis protocol to identity the targets which express significant increased or decreased expression.
 Differential expression is calculated based on user specified groups.
 In ROSALIND, users can set up comparisons based on sample attributes or selecting specific samples for each comparison of interest.
 ROSALIND implements the generalized linear model (GLM) that was developed by the NanoString Biostatistics team for analysis of count data, assuming a negative binomial distribution.
 The GLM is used to calculate fold-change and p-value for each gene.
 Adjusted p-values are calculated using the Benjamini-Hochberg False Discovery Rate (FDR) methodology.

 We use the same procedure to generate normalization factors:

 1. Calculate the geometric mean of the selected probes.

 2. Calculate the arithmetic mean of these geometric means for all sample lanes.

 3. Divide the arithmetic mean by the geometric mean of each lane to generate a lane-specific normalization factor.